Customizer settings: The General tab

-As of Beaver Builder Theme 1.7, you can set a default style for buttons in the Beaver Builder plugin editor, such as the Button module, the Callout module, and so on.
+You can set a default style for buttons in the Beaver Builder plugin editor, such as the Button module, the Callout module, and so on.
 See the Related Article below on setting a global button style for more details.

 Note: The Social Links subtab was moved from Customize > Settings to Customize > General In Version 1.6.

 Configure which social icons appear in your theme by entering links to your page for each social site you want to show.
 You can also set the icon color as either monochrome or branded with the colors of each social site.

 Here are the Customizer locations where you can add social icons to your theme's layout:

 Choose social icons for either Column 1 or Column 2.

 Monochrome icons appear in the link color you defined in Header > Top bar style.

 Branded icons appear with their branded letter and their brand color:

 - Header > Header layout